 Latissimus Dorsi flap breast reconstruction

 One type of flap transfer for breast reconstruction uses the latissimus dorsi muscle from the back along with an overlying patch of skin.
 In this procedure, the muscle is transferred to the breast area by swinging it around the ribcage so that it lies at the front of the body.
 Using this procedure skin removed at the time of mastectomy is replaced along with some volume.
-Some patients will also need an implant to further augment the volume.
+Some patients will also need an implant to further augment the volume, similar to a breast augmentation procedure.

 Advantages of Latissimus Dorsi Flap reconstruction: